AP-IT-GH/iot18-lf1/README.md

-# Internet of Things - Naam Project
+# Internet of Things - Leave It
 ## Groepsleden

 Wouter Huygen